 For example, last week I came home and I was hungry; so after a quick Google search I ended up landing on a Domino’s Pizza landing page.

 On the flip side, I once found a bicycle I liked searching for “Chicago bike shop.”
 The only issue was the bike was sold at a store outside of Chicago in Bollingbrook!
 It ranked for Chicago terms anyway because its location wasn’t made clear on its landing page.
 Needless to say, I didn’t buy the company’s bike.

-Before you set out on your journey to create local landing pages, let’s throw back to Marketing 101.
+Before you set out on your journey to create good local landing pages, let’s throw back to Marketing 101.
 You probably remember the Four Ps—the granddaddy of all marketing theory and advice.

 The core of all marketing efforts comes down to what you offer.
 It doesn’t matter if your business is literally across the street from my house—if you can’t convince me that this product or service is something I need, something that is better than the alternatives, then I’m not going to buy.
 I need information about what exactly is being offered.

 Price can go a lot of different directions and isn’t always a necessary factor when it comes to making a sale.
 Take Digital Third Coast, for instance—we don’t have listed prices, because every project is custom built.
 But what we do emphasize is value.

 Once we’ve established our product and the value we provide, it becomes a matter of crafting the right message and delivering it to the right before through our digital marketing efforts.
 If you’re reading this, you’re well familiar with this concept already—we’re creating these pages so we can promote and drive traffic from Google.

 It goes without saying that if we’re talking about local pages, we need to make it very clear our location or area of service.